 All volunteers are asked to complete a volunteer disclosure on-line application.
-After you have connected with the schools that you will volunteer at, you must complete this online application.
-The tremendous responsibility the Middleton-Cross Plains Area School District has to its school children and community necessitates the information from all volunteers regarding convictions*.
+To ensure your application is process, please contact your school after you have completed the online application.
+Online application.
+The tremendous responsibility the Middleton-Cross Plains Area School District has to its school children and community necessitates the information from all volunteers regarding convictions.
 A record of conviction does not prohibit placement; however, failure to complete the online disclosure application accurately and completely may mean disqualification from consideration for placement or may be cause for dismissal if placed.
-Applicants must report any convictions that occur subsequent to the time they initially completed the online disclosure application.

 Some of the Other Ways You Can Help ...

 * Assist in the Library Media Center (LMC).